National Statistical Institute of Bulgaria

 Sampling is done annually.
-The initial sample for 2018 consists of 3168 sampling units.
-Experts from regional structures of NSI may add respondents to this sample through the whole reporting year.
+The initial sample for 2020 consists of 3816 sampling units.
+Experts from regional structures of NSI may add respondents to this sample through the reporting year.

-The Property Register of the Registry Agency is the main source for the calculation of HPIs weights.
+The Property Register of the Registry Agency is the main source for the calculation of HPI weights.